The respect for human rights at Iberdrola, our commitment

-Iberdrola carries out a human rights risk analysis in 100% of the main centres of activity (246).
-As a result of this analysis during 2021, 61% of these centres have identified risks in one of the following human rights issues: working conditions; environmental impact; occupational health and safety; public safety; indigenous peoples or, lands and property.
+Iberdrola carries out a human rights risk analysis at 100% of its main locations of operation (259 locations of operation).
+The result of this analysis in 2022 showed that 60% of these locations, in the United States, Brazil, Mexico and Greece, present possible risks in one or more of the following human rights issues: labour conditions; environmental impact; occupational safety and health; public safety; indigenous peoples; and lands and property.

 Whenever there is a risk or impact detected, the due diligence system includes the design and implementation of appropriate measures for its prevention and mitigation.
 The environmental impact mitigation plans in the construction and operation licenses of our facilities are a clear example of mitigating measures because there is a correlation between impacts on the environment and impacts on human rights.

 Once the main challenges to be faced have been identified, work must be done to apply sound human rights due diligence processes and practices, and to ensure that the results are considered when making decisions, and formulating strategies.

 - Reviewing the operating procedures of the group’s facilities to verify that they are in line with the recommendations of the UNGP with regard to the management and mitigation of any possible impact on local communities.

 - Reviewing the complaint and claim mechanisms, and formalising the classification, follow-up and control of complaints and claims, with the aim of facilitating Access to remedies for victims (third pillar of the Ruggie Framework).

 - Strengthening human rights due diligence in the supply chain, with the long-term objective of joint management (shared responsibility) in human rights due diligence with suppliers.